talfedev/js-lessons/README.md

 /* multi line comments */
 ```

+- variable extra info<br />
-- variable names are case sensitive, so the following variables are different from each other
+names are case sensitive, so the following variables are different from each other
 ```javascript
 let name;
 let Name;